Congratulations, your son or daughter has decided to fly the family nest for the summer and work at an American summer camp!

 Whilst we understand your loved one may not have been on a solo adventure of this size before, we would appreciate it if any questions regarding their application, camp placement, visa and the embassy come directly from the applicant.
 More than anything else this confirms that they are taking the role of a camp counsellor (acting in loco parentis) seriously and that they are organised and motivated enough to go through this process as an individual.
-Of course, we welcome questions- but these should come from the applicant whenever possible.
+Of course, we welcome questions- but these should come from the applicant.

 About Wild Packs